 Caroline O’Connor from Waterford, graduated with a BA (Hons) in Early Childhood Care and Education in 2018.

 What made you choose this course?

-Why did you choose WIT?
+Why did you choose SETU?

 How did you find coming back to college?

 With the foundation course it made the adjustment to college life much easier.
 Although there was a jump from the foundation level to a level 8 course, the lecturers always helped and assisted me.
 They helped me build on my academic writing.

 Did your course have placement?

 I did two placements, my first one was as an SNA in a small country school.
 There were only fifty two pupils in that school, it was a really nice experience, I learned all about how schools run, I learned about the curriculum and how they plan activities.
 I also learned that children of the same age develop on different levels.
 The second my placement was in special needs school Early Intervention.
 I met children that are on the severe end of a special need.
 I saw how they managed and how they helped the children reach their full potential.
 It was a really good placement.